6ixmadeit/e6madeit/README.md

 - 👀 I’m interested in Machine Learning and Web/Software Development
 - 🌱 I’m currently learning Java and C++
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me: Twitter: @e6madeit

 <!---
 e6madeit/e6madeit is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.